Mindslayer001/Beginner-Cli/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-This project utilizes the Gemini API provided by [GenAI](https://genai.ai/) under their free tier.
+The project utilizes the Gemini API provided by [GenAI](https://genai.ai/) under their free tier.
 Please refer to the [GenAI Terms of Service](https://genai.ai/terms) for more information about the usage of their services.